NetApp Service Engine web interface

 This section describes the NetApp Service Engine concepts and elements.

 NetApp Service Engine supports the concepts of regions and zones.
 A region represents a data center or site, while a zone represents a storage subunit within the region (technically a cluster within a data center or site).
 Multiple zones support data availability and data protection (DP) features.

 A single NetApp Service Engine instance can support one or more tenants.
 NetApp Service Engine uses the concepts of tenant and subtenant as hierarchical entities that own or manage the storage service.

 A tenant can be a customer, partner, or a billing entity.
-A tenant holds the subscription (or multiple subscriptions) to the NetApp Keystone storage service.
+A tenant holds the subscription (or multiple subscriptions) to the Flex Subscription service.

 A subtenant is an entity wholly within the tenant.
 It can be used for show back, security separation, and so on.

 Storage items are created per subtenant.
 Each subtenant can hold multiple storage items of the type and number suitable for that subtenant.

 NetApp Service Engine supports the following types of storage:

 File storage in file servers and file shares

 Object storage in buckets